vuejs/eslint-plugin-vue/docs/rules/match-component-file-name.md

 You can use any combination of `".jsx"`, `".vue"` and `".js"` extensions with this option.

+If you are defining multiple components within the same file, this rule will be ignored.

 :-1: Examples of **incorrect** code for this rule:

 ```jsx